Madeline Routon

 Nov 2025 - May 2026

-Madeline (Maddy) Routon (born in Los Angeles/USA) is a writer, cultural geographer, and artist currently based in London.
+Madeline (Maddy) Routon is a writer, cultural geographer, and artist currently based in London.

 Her academic work as a feminist cultural geographer focuses on creative practices of placemaking under conditions of urban precarity and austerity, particularly those led by women.
 Her article Mothers, wives, friends: women’s role in London’s squatting struggles (published in Gender, Place & Culture) draws on archival materials to highlight underrepresented histories of women’s squatting movements in late 20th-century London.
-Her (auto)ethnographic research on radical archives and the archivists who care for them will appear in the forthcoming edited volume Shaking the Archives (Palgrave Macmillan, 2025).
+Her (auto)ethnographic research on radical archives and the archivists who care for them will appear in the forthcoming edited volume Shaking the Archive: Reconsidering the Role of Archives in Contemporary Society (Palgrave Macmillan, 2026).

 Her current PhD project expands on these themes through oral history interviews with people who squatted in London from 1969 to the present.
 The research will culminate in a co-curated archive of ephemera and materials from these intersecting histories, to be exhibited both online and in person, and permanently housed at Bishopsgate Institute.